Liabilities under ASC 852-10

 Period prior to filing for bankruptcy

-Account for liabilities subject to compromise as set forth under GAAP for entities not in bankruptcy
+Account for liabilities as set forth under GAAP for entities not in bankruptcy

 Upon filing the petition for bankruptcy